 The Global Gag Rule (also known as the Mexico City policy) restricts foreign nongovernmental organizations that receive U.S. global health funds from using their own, non-U.S. funds to engage in abortion-related work.
-It has been expanded under President Trump and directs U.S. government agencies to apply an unprecedented global anti-abortion policy.
+It’s also a political football; rescinded by Democratic presidents and reinstated by Republican presidents.

 In partnership with reproductive rights advocates in the United States and around the world, Ipas calls for the repeal of these harmful policies.
 And as we fight for full repeal, we are working for measures to lessen the far-reaching and dangerous impact these policies have on the lives and health of women.

 Read Ipas’s statement on President Biden’s “Memorandum on Protecting Women’s Health at Home and Abroad”

 JANUARY 28, 2021

 Biden drops Trump’s antiabortion ‘global gag rule.’
 Here’s what that means for abortion access worldwide.